Our vibrant and amazing team put into action the strategic direction provided by the dedicated Board of Trustees.

-Ryan is the innovative team lead at the Tipping Point, the social enterprise that diverts materials from landfill and finds them a new life in the West Auckland community.
-He has many years working in social enterprise and waste reduction and stems from a background in accounting and managing small and medium sized teams.
-He is very passionate about moving towards a zero-waste society.
+Tipping Point, the social enterprise that diverts materials from landfill and finds them a new life in the West Auckland community.
+We are very passionate about moving towards a zero-waste society.
 This starts with how we design products and flows through cultural attitudes towards consumption and what we choose to buy new.
 Being the last line of defence preventing landfill is a challenging but necessary part of the process.

 Esteban is an Agronomist, which means he has a degree in Agricultural Science and has a great knowledge in areas such as weed management, plant physiology, soil science and ecology, to name a few.
 He is the Enviro Manager and his leadership role includes the planning, organizing and monitoring activities involved in the ecological restoration of over 20has of West Auckland significant ecological areas.
 He kindly shares his technical support to volunteers and trainees engaged in restoration and environmental work too.
 He’s a proud West Aucklander who has a passion for native bush restoration as well as good food and soccer!